MewsSystems/gitbook-connector-api/webhooks/wh-general.md

 You will receive events for all the properties you are integrated with, and can identify each one from this information.

 The message encapsulates all events occurring at the same time which belong to event types to which you have subscribed.
 For example, if you are interested in reservations you will subscribe to `ServiceOrderUpdated` events (a reservation is a type of Service Order) and you may receive multiple `ServiceOrderUpdated` events in one Webhook message.
+When the entity is added you may receive event for both added and update in one webhook message.

 ## Supported events